-Once the Glide Criscross is completely installed and functioning smoothly, mark and cut the chop to final length.
-Of course you should disassemble the vise to work on the chop.

-Now you can bevel the top outside corner of the chop or round it over.
+Once the Glide is completely installed and functioning smoothly, mark and cut the chop to final length, flush with the benchtop.
+You can bevel the top outside corner of the chop or round it over.
 This is also a good time to glue on the suede leather.
 We use water-based contact cement, but any glue will work.
 The suede leather is an important part of the Glide.
 It provides incredible holding power with little effort.
 We line all of our vises with suede, including the faces of our bench dogs.